Molesmalo/StarWarsMod4AirMash/Extensions-part1.md

 Read this if you are interested in creating your own features and themes for AirMash.

+&nbsp;

+In this part, you will learn:

+- An brief introduction and how to use extensions.
+- How StarMash works.
+- How StarMash Extensions work.
+- How to respond to StarMash events.
+- How to create the most basic extensions.

 # What will I be able to create?

 - Well, it depends on your background.
 This guide is mainly orientated to people that have some basic previous programming knowledge.
 If you don't know how to write JavaScript code, I hope that after reading this you will be able to create some basic Themes, by adapting a theme template and then editing the images in your favorite image editor.
 But I can't guarantee that you fully understand everything.